-The tool on this page is designed to help you determine the cost and benefits of using solar power for your home or small business.
-The cost calculator below will tell you the daily generation (in kWh) and the daily savings you can expect to see with solar panel installation.
+The solar power calculator on this page is designed to help you determine the cost and benefits of using solar power to fuel your home or small business.
+Our tool provides a rough estimate about daily solar power generation (in kilowatts per hour) and potential energy cost savings.
 You’ll want to have your most recent power bill on hand to help you complete the empty fields.

 Find Out How Much You Can Save with Solar

 Note: the solar power calculator may not be accurate for all households and situations.
 It’s meant to provide an estimate for educational purposes only.
 Solar power providers may provide a more accurate and comprehensive energy-savings quote.
 To speak directly with a solar power provider, call: 1-855-971-9061.

 By clicking calculate, you give a solarpowerauthority.com representative your consent to use automated technology to call you or email you using the information you provide.
 You are not required to provide this consent to make a purchase from us.

 - Enter the total monthly amount from your last power bill.

 - Enter the cost per kWh that the utility company charged you for.

 - Use the “Choose solar system size” drop-down menu to select the size of your solar system, from 1 kW to 10 kW.
 The bigger your solar system, the more solar power it can potentially generate under sunny skies.

 - Type in the average number of hours of peak sunlight hours available in your region.
 Use our guide to find your peak sun-hours.